yukkingai/RPS-game-hw2/README.md

 # Contact

-Free feel to contact me if you want to work out another fun game with me :)
+Free feel to contact me if you want to work another fun game with me :)

 email: y_ngai@fanshaweonline.ca

+# About me

+Unprofessional Python student trys to look professional.

+I can chat with weirdo, please try to work with me if you are lol

+I wish I am abnormal...